 In general, the speedup achieved by multi-threading on multi-core CPUs are diminishing with more and more threads.
-In most cases, using 16 threads can only slightly reduce the training time as compared to using 4 or 8 threads, except TensorFlow which relies on more threads to saturate the system.
+In most cases, using 16 threads can only slightly reduce the training time as compared to using 4 or 8 threads.